 - Temporal access patterns for anomaly detection

 This observability enables organizations to understand AI tool adoption, identify optimization opportunities, and demonstrate compliance during audits.
-The LLM Proxy extends monitoring to coding agents specifically, tracking bash commands, file operations, and tool invocations from AI assistants in development environments.
+MintMCP's Agent Monitor layer extends monitoring to coding agents specifically, tracking bash commands, file operations, prompt submissions, and tool invocations from AI assistants in development environments.

 Building AI-Powered Workflows: MintMCP's Integrations and Use Cases